 Neurodiverse Couples

-Neurodiverse couples are those in which one or both partners have a neurodivergent profile, such as ADHD, autism, or AUDHD.
+Neurodiverse couples are those in which one or both partners have a neurodivergent profile – ADHD, autism or both.

 Need Support?